Latest Drift (DRIFT) News Update

 TLDR

-1. Toobit Lists DRIFT for Spot Trading (27 January 2026) – The token gains accessibility on a new exchange, potentially boosting liquidity.
+1. Toobit Lists DRIFT for Spot Trading (27 January 2026) – The token gained access to a new trading venue, potentially improving liquidity and accessibility.

 Deep Dive